ajdavila/MathTestApp/README.md

 ## Usage

-To run the application, execute the following command in your terminal:
+To run the application, execute the following command in your terminal VSCODE:

 ```
 python src/main.py